BolunThompson/notes-2/Colleges to Apply To.md

 			9.2% acceptance rate -- like cornell but just worse for CS?
 		(harvard / princeton / columbia / yale)
 Next Steps:
+	Figure out major
+		RN: CS/CE to all schools except those where there is not a lot of interesting cs reserach compared to its rank I can't really judge physics research bc i'm not in the field; however, most elds of physics have computational work in them, so I think I'm safe
-	Switch all college emails to me@bolun.dev
+			CE where it's the only option or it has a less EE focused CE or easier to get in and transfer Switch all college emails to me@bolun.dev
 	Figure out, of my potential high reaches, which I have the best chance to get in to (ie: that I have the best fit for) and apply to those
 		Ask in Chance me?